Dark mode

 The regular weight of one serving of a gainer, in other words, the amount of the product that the manufacturer recommends taking at a time.

 It should be noted that this parameter is rather ambiguous.
 And it's not just that the optimal dose will also depend on the personal characteristics of the athlete, his training regimen and nutrition.
 The fact is that manufacturers often indicate a rather large recommended serving — more than 200 g or even 300 g.
-However, among many sports nutrition experts there is an opinion that such recommendations are, to put it mildly, not a very honest commercial ploy aimed at ensuring that the product ended faster and the athletes bought it more often.
-Proponents of this opinion argue that when taken in such “shock doses”, the gainer simply will not be fully absorbed, and a large part of the expensive product will “merge into the toilet”, passing through the body unchanged.
+However, among many sports nutrition experts, there is an opinion that such recommendations are, to put it mildly, not a very honest commercial ploy aimed at ensuring that the product ended faster and the athletes bought it more often.
+Proponents of this opinion argue that when taken in such “shock doses”, the gainer simply will not be fully absorbed, and a large part of the expensive product will be wasted, passing through the body unchanged.
 The optimal dose, from this point of view, is considered to be less than 100 – 150 g — it is it that is guaranteed to be absorbed by the body and have the desired effect; and if there are too few calories or nutrients in such a portion, this can be compensated by other foods.

 Weight